GMercyU is proud of its large population of first-generation students, the first in their families to attend a four-year college or university.

 Annual First-Generation College Celebration

-To coincide with the nationwide First-Generation College Celebration in November, GMercyU holds special events to honor their first-gen students.
+To coincide with the nationwide First-Generation College Celebration every November, GMercyU holds special events to honor their first-gen students.
 The events even include faculty and staff professional development to support first-gen student success.

 My parents were hard-working and blue collar.
 My mom’s greatest joy was seeing both of her daughters achieve a college degree.
 To help influence and shape my students today is truly one of the most rewarding aspects of my nursing career.
 I can spot the passion and determination in students who have fought hard to sit in my classroom.